2014 United States House of Representatives elections in New York: District 5

 The 5th district was mostly located within Queens in New York City, but also included a small portion of Nassau County.
-The incumbent was Democrat Gregory Meeks, who had represented the district since 2013 and previously represented the 6th district from 1998 to 2013.
+Incumbent Democrat Gregory Meeks, who had represented the district since 2013 and previously represented the 6th district from 1998 to 2013, ran for re-election.
 He was re-elected in 2012 with 90% of the vote.
 The district had a PVI of D+35.

-Joseph Marthone, who ran against Meeks in the primary in 2012, ran against Meeks again, but lost the primary.
-Meeks ran unopposed for re-election.
-Meeks also received the Working Families Party nomination.